anmv921/uipath-zoho/README.md

 - Contact email
 - Ticket subject

-The file location can be configured in
+The file location can be set in
 Config.xlsx, located in the Data folder.

 ## Zoho automation

-The zoho automation is composed of a few steps.
+The Zoho automation is composed of a few steps.

 First, the Zoho homepage must be open, and